 – Police and Firemen’s Retirement System, from 8.5% to 10%; and State Police Retirement System, from 7.5% to 9%.

-Under the bill that has been approved, the pension funding yielded from these increases will not offset the state and local public employer shares of the normal cost of those systems but will be credited as additional contributions by employees.
+Under the bill, the pension funding yielded from these increases will not offset the state and local public employer shares of the normal cost of those systems but will be credited as additional contributions by employees.